pauldijou/redux-act/README.md

 import { createStore } from 'redux';
 import { createAction, createReducer } from 'redux-act';

-// When creating actions, the description is optional
+// When creating action creators, the description is optional
 // it will only be used for devtools and logging stuff.
 // It's better to put something but feel free to leave it empty if you want to. const replace = createAction();